Finding The Money to Travel

 You can’t just carry on with your normal lifestyle, you have to make sacrifices, cut your spending, work hard and adapt to the (conventional perception) of a lower standard of living.

-The second time around it was even harder to raise the cash, there were 4 of us and we need a higher standard of transport and accommodation to make us comfortable with taking the children on our family lifestyle adventure.
+The second time around it was even harder to raise the cash.
+There were 4 of us and we needed a higher standard of transport and accommodation to make us comfortable with taking the children on our family lifestyle adventure.

 Europe road trip driving to the Somme battlefields by car